 The sheer energy and anything-goes inventiveness of the film—quick costume changes, exploding candy boxes and a hulking brute named Mongo (Alex Karras)—suggests at times a live action Tex Avery cartoon.
 And don’t forget a round of flatulence humor right out of an adolescent boy’s campfire giggling fit.
 It was comic gold and a smash hit for Brooks, who snuck raucous satire of racism under the anything-goes spoofing and wasn’t coy when it came to taking on bigotry.
 Audiences clearly got it: Blazing Saddles was the comedy hit of 1974 and remains the gold standard for the western comedy.

-It also earned an Academy Award nomination for the screenplay and was added to the National Film Registry in 2006, and Brooks and Wilder teamed up for another classic comedy spoof: Young Frankenstein.
+It earned an Academy Award nomination for the screenplay and was added to the National Film Registry in 2006, and Brooks and Wilder teamed up for another classic comedy spoof: Young Frankenstein.

 Watch it.
 You’d do it for Randolph Scott!